bantonneau/eCommerceBackEnd/README.md

 ## Credits

-This project was developed by Your Name.
+This project was developed by Ben Antonneau.
 The E-commerce Back End leverages the following technologies:

 - [Express.js](https://expressjs.com/): A fast, unopinionated, minimalist web framework for Node.js.
 - [Sequelize](https://sequelize.org/): A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.